top of page

 (Charaka Samhita – Chikitsa 30)

-Meaning: Disturbed Vāta is the cause of most female reproductive disorders.
+This translates to: "Disturbed Vāta is the cause of most female reproductive disorders."
+In the case of endometriosis, this means:

-• Vāta becomes disturbed → tissue relocates incorrectly
+• Vāta becomes disturbed: Tissue relocates incorrectly.

 Ayurveda describes a similar process in Artava-Dushti: